LLNL/Abmarl/docs/src/overview.rst

 Visualizing
 -----------
-We can vizualize the agents' learned behavior with the ``visualize`` command, which takes as argument the output directory from the training session stored in ``~/admiral_results``.
+We can visualize the agents' learned behavior with the ``visualize`` command, which takes as argument the output directory from the training session stored in ``~/admiral_results``.
 For example, the command